raycast/script-commands/README.md

 1. Open the Extensions tab in the Raycast preferences
 2. Select the Script Commands extension
-3. Click `Add More Directories`
+3. Click `Add Directories`
-4. Select the Script Command that you want to install
+4. Select directories containing your Script Commands

+You can also use add menu by pressing the “+” button or using ⌘ + N shortcut.

 ![Preferences](images/screenshots/preferences.png)